Randy Travis: 1979–1984: Beginnings and initial singles

 In 1982 Hatcher began managing a nightclub called the Nashville Palace through the recommendation of singer Ray Pillow.
 She initially hired Traywick to wash dishes, but soon began to have him perform there as well.
 By this point, he began crediting himself as Randy Ray, as he and Hatcher thought the name was easier to pronounce than "Traywick".
 Hatcher also rented her in-house office space out to other industry executives, including staff of Radio & Records magazine; meanwhile, Randy Ray continued to work on his songwriting under Stegall's mentorship.
 By the end of the year, Hatcher and Nashville Palace owner John Hobbs financed an independent album titled Randy Ray Live at the Nashville Palace, which consisted of ten songs recorded by him at the Palace.
 Stegall served as producer on this project.
-He also auditioned on You Can Be a Star, a talent show on the former Nashville Network (TNN), in early 1983.
-He placed second behind Lang Scott, who would later marry country singer Linda Davis.
+He also auditioned on You Can Be a Star, a talent show on the former TNN, in early 1983 and placed second behind Lang Scott, who would later marry country singer Linda Davis.
 Ralph Emery also invited him to perform several times on the TNN talk show Nashville Now, which he hosted.

 Despite the exposure from Nashville Now, he still failed to secure a recording contract throughout 1984.
 Martha Sharp, then working in artists and repertoire (A&R) at Warner Bros.
 Records's Nashville division, attended a seminar in late 1984 where executives suggested signing attractive young artists with a "traditional" sound.
 Through mutual contacts with Monk and Stegall, she became aware of Randy Ray, who at the time was working on more songs with the latter.
 Sharp arranged for him to be signed to a contract initially consisting of four songs.
 Executives disliked the name "Randy Ray" as they thought it sounded "podunk", and Sharp suggested "Randy Travis".